Welcome to the Hernandez, et al. v. Experian Information

 All Class members may access the Consumer Credit Reporting Assistance page, which contains information regarding credit reports, credit scores, and how Class members can dispute any inaccuracies on their credit reports and use their settlement benefits to track their credit ratings and monitor improvements, by clicking on the button below:

-The settlement will make available to all Class members two free VantageScore Credit Scores and one free consumer report.
-The settlement will also establish a Fund including at least $36.8 million that will:
+The settlement made available to all Class members two free VantageScore Credit Scores and one free consumer report.
+The settlement also established a Fund including at least $36.8 million to:

 - pay for damage award claims by consumers;

 - pay class counsel’s attorneys’ fees and their expenses;

 - pay a service award to each of the Class Representatives; and

 - pay the costs of notice and administering the settlement.

 More details on all of the settlement benefits are available in the Settlement Agreement, which can be obtained from the Important Documents page.

 If you wished to participate in the settlement and did not submit a valid claim in the 2009 Proposed Settlement, you needed to submit a fully completed Claim Form.
 If you submitted a valid claim in the 2009 Proposed Settlement, you were not required to submit a Claim Form unless you wished to claim a different Monetary Award or choose a Non-Monetary Award.
 If you did not submit a Claim Form, you will be deemed to have submitted a claim for a Monetary Award corresponding to the election you made in the 2009 Proposed Settlement.